 Connect to the printer with a supported browser like Chrome or Firefox using the IP address seen on the printer under the network tab.
 On the files tab in the browser UI you should see an upload files button at the top.
 Click the button and it will allow you to upload a G-Code file from your computer.
 A G-Code file is a file that has been sliced by a slicer software like Simplify 3D.

 Due to thermal expansion, it is necessary to preheat the printer before starting your print.
-Preheat times for different ranges of temperatures can be seen in our Standard Printer Pre-Heat Times article in the Operation section.
+Preheat times for different ranges of temperatures can be found in our Standard Printer Pre-Heat Times article in the Operation section.
 Please be patient as this preheat time is essential for proper calibration of the machine!

-Once thermal stability is reached, you are ready to level the bed and perform calibrations.
+Once thermal stability is reached, you are ready to perform Z calibration by probing the bed and adjusting the offset.
 Don’t forget to retract filament from the hot end if probing a high temperature plate.
-Please read our article on how to perform Bed Levelling.
-Bed leveling should be performed every time that the machine changes temperature significantly (>10C).
+Z Calibration should be performed every time that the machine changes temperature significantly (>10°C).
+You can find instructions for Z Calibration in the Calibration section.

-If the printer needs X and Y calibration, instructions can be found in the X-Y Calibration article.
-X and Y calibration should be performed before running a dual toolhead print whenever changes have been made to the toolhead(s) (changing the heater block assembly, adjusting the hot end position in the probe assembly).
-It is best practice to confirm the X and Y calibration before running any dual toolhead print by printing the calibration cube with the materials and temperatures you will use for your print.
+X and Y calibration should be performed before running a dual toolhead print whenever changes have been made to the toolhead(s) (changing the heater block assembly, adjusting the hot end position in the probe assembly, etc.).
+It is best practice to confirm the X and Y calibration before running any dual toolhead print by printing the calibration square with the materials and temperatures you will use for your print.
 You can find instructions for X and Y Calibration in the Calibration section.